Club: Torino FC | Opening: 1933 | Capacity: 25,300 seats

-Stadio Comunale officially opened on the 13th of May 1933, and was initially called after fascist leader Benito Mussolini.
+Stadio Comunale officially opened on 13 May 1933, and was initially called after fascist leader Benito Mussolini.

-The first football match at the stadium was played on the 29th of June of that year between Juventus and Hungarian side Ujpest.
+The first football match at the stadium was played on 29 June of that year between Juventus and Hungarian side Ujpest.
 Juventus subsequently made the stadium their permanent home, while Torino kept playing at Stadio Filadelfia.

 After the war, the stadium got renamed Stadio Comunale, and in 1958 Torino moved in.